This article is part of a larger series on Payments.

 As a traditional merchant account provider, Payment Depot by Stax has some of the lowest credit card processing fees available, especially if your average sale is over $25.
 All three Payment Depot plans provide the same features; the difference lies in the transaction fees.
 If you do high-volume or high-ticket sales, these rates can save you money over most of the flat-rate processors on our list.

-It fell behind Square because it does come with a monthly fee and doesn’t include a free credit card reader.
+Payment Depot earned 4.54 out of 5 stars overall in our evaluation, with high marks for payment types and mobile features.
+Its competitive pricing also contributed to its high score; however, it fell behind Square because it does come with a monthly fee and doesn’t include a free credit card reader.
 Other factors that prevented Payment Depot from earning a perfect score include its chargeback resolution process issues and lack of a proprietary card reader and payment app.

 Payment Depot by Stax Hardware

 Connects via Bluetooth and accepts payments via magstripe (swipe), EMV (chip), and NFC contactless payments (Apple Pay, Android Pay).
 It can also be used with a Windows computer using Authorize.Net’s vPOS solution.